Eternals (comics): Volumes

+The Eternals comic book series won Best Lettering and was nominated for Best Archival Collection/Project—Comic Books at the 2007 Eisner Awards.

-Eternals - 1976
+Eternals (1976)

 Marc Buxton of Den of Geek stated, "Jack Kirby delivered the original electrifying Eternals saga.
 Other than a Hulk robot (because reasons), there was no mention of the Marvel Universe anywhere in this series.
-But this was Kirby at his 1970s finest, getting all metaphysical and theological as he combined his imaginative saga with real world legend."
+But this was Kirby at his 1970s finest, getting all metaphysical and theological as he combined his imaginative saga with real world legend.
+Sersi does also turn a man's face into Ben Grimm's The Thing face in her introduction."

-Eternals - 2006
+Eternals (2006)

 According to Diamond Comic Distributors, Eternals #1 was the 17th best selling comic book in June 2006.
 Eternals #2 was the 28th best selling comic book in July 2006.
 Eternals #3 was the 28th best selling comic book in August 2006.

-Jared Gaudreau of CBR.com asserted, "The seven-issue mini-series covered previous themes like creation and did an excellent job expanding Eternals lore and adding numerous new side characters.
+Jared Gaudreau of Comic Book Resources asserted, "The seven-issue mini-series covered previous themes like creation and did an excellent job expanding Eternals lore and adding numerous new side characters.
 One of those great additions came in the form of a love interest for Thena named Thomas Eliot."
 Marc Buxton of Den of Geek wrote, "This is a must read for any fan of American Gods as Gaiman and Romita examine recurring themes of mythology made real and they channel it all through a magnificent Kirby lens.
 Do not be surprised if the coming film borrows liberally from this fantastic series."
 Colin Cheney of Fatherly said, "The series is a good, grounded way to enter the Eternals-verse: Romita’s art is appropriately bombastic, and we get some good bang-pow comics action—but it’s also pretty talky (because it’s Neil Gaiman).
 But also because it’s Neil Gaiman we get a nice right hook to the jaw of the problematic inspiration behind Kirby’s original comic."

-Eternals - 2008
+Eternals (2008)

 According to Diamond Comic Distributors, Eternals #1 was the 52nd best selling comic book in June 2008.

 K. Thor Jensen of PCMag called the Eternals comic book series the "last high-profile attempt to reboot the concept," stating, "This was the bridge that brought the group into the modern era, and it’s a very solid read."
-Eric Diazof Nerdist included the comic book series in their "Essential Eternals Comics" list, writing, "Daniel Acuna provided memorable pencil art.
+Eric Diaz of Nerdist included the comic book series in their "Essential Eternals Comics" list, writing, "Daniel Acuna provided memorable pencil art.
 In this short-lived comic, the Eternals are more intimately tied to the X-Men, with stories that crossed over with the mutant’s time in San Francisco.
 When the Dreaming Celestial awakens and towers over the mutant home city, it forces the Eternals to take action.
 Not one of the most well-known runs, and it only lasted eight issues and one Annual.
 But it is worth a read for sure."